bellalhossain66/chat-bot-time-finder-wit.ai-node/README.md

-# hSimple Current Time Finder using Wit.ai & Node.js
+# Simple Current Time Finder using Wit.ai & Node.js
 This is a Node.js application that uses Wit.ai to process natural language queries (e.g., "What time is it in Bangladesh?") and fetches the current time for a given location.

 ## Features